This post may contain affiliate links. You can see my full disclosure.

 - Perform clinical and medical tasks

 - Check your cervix

 - Force her birth philosophy on you

 Have you heard of a monitrice?
-A monitrice does everything a doula does, but she also has additional training and skills. (often she has nurse’s training.)
+A monitrice does everything a doula does, but she also has additional training and skills. (often she has nurse’s training and might be an RN.)
 A monitrice can offer services beyond the scope of a doula such as checking your cervix or listening for fetal heart tones.

 7. Can a doula help even if I’m planning an epidural?

 Absolutely.
 Even if you can’t feel the physical intensity of your labor that can often be overwhelming, you’ll still experience the intense emotional changes.
 Your doula can help put your mind at ease and of course, she’ll be there after the birth to make sure breastfeeding gets off to a good start.